-The organization has served more than 7,000 households since its founding, and currently assists more than 600 adults and 300 children locally and statewide in Missouri and Illinois through four core programs.
+The organization has served more than 9,000 households since its founding, and currently assists more than 600 adults and 300 children locally and statewide in Missouri and Illinois each month through five core programs.

 Learn more about each of our programs by clicking the link below:

 The Outstate program, DOORWAYS’ farthest reaching program, was developed to bring services to under-served and rural communities in 62 Missouri and 55 Illinois counties.
 It provides transitional housing and related services funding to AIDS service organizations that serve persons affected by HIV/AIDS.
-Project partners in Missouri include the AIDS Project of the Ozarks and RAIN– Central Missouri, Inc. (formerly Regional AIDS Interfaith Network.)
-In Illinois, DOORWAYS collaborates with Bethany Place and Fifth Street Renaissance.
+RAIN– Central Missouri, Inc. (formerly Regional AIDS Interfaith Network) is a proud project sponsor in Missouri and DOORWAYS collaborates with Fifth Street Renaissance in Illinois.